nemovim/nemomark/README.md

 * It converts text into HTML elements.
 * It supports enough grammar to write basic articles.
-* It makes an index-table and footnotes automatically.
+* It makes an index table and footnotes automatically.
 * Anyone can design it since it returns raw HTML code.

 ## Grammar